 Ireland is a place that has long been on my ‘to visit’ list.
 But every time I cross the Atlantic, it just doesn’t work out with the timing of everything else.
 Something that I hope to remedy soon.
 Until that happy day comes, I recently decided I should do some research and expand my whisky palate by learning about whiskey with an ‘e’.

 And where else would I go do that other than the award-winning Shebeen Whisk(e)y House in Vancouver’s historic Gastown district?
 Tucked away behind its sister pub, The Irish Heather, Shebeen is a cozy pub room that is perfect for drinks or dinner with friends.
 I’ve planned a few corporate events in this space, as well as attended friends’ birthdays, and it’s a really great spot.
-More than likely modeled after pubs in owner Seán Heather’s native Ireland, The Irish Heather and Shebeen are basically Vancouver’s only truly authentic Irish pub experience.
-There is a reason they recently won best Best Irish Whiskey Experience in North America at the 2017 Irish Pubs Global Awards.
-(This is a thing – who knew??)
-Quality of customer experience and product have been evident every time I’ve ever been there, and I always hear great things, so a well deserved accolade!
+More than likely modeled after the pubs and ‘snugs’ of owner Seán Heather’s native Ireland, these venues are basically Vancouver’s only truly authentic Irish pub experience.
+There is a reason they won best Best Irish Whiskey Experience in North America at the 2017 Irish Pubs Global Awards.
+Quality of customer experience and product has been evident every time I’ve ever been there, and I always hear great things, so a well-deserved accolade!

 Speaking of product… Let’s get to the whisk(e)y.